This is a sponsored post written by me on behalf of PrimeWaters Seafood. All opinions are 100% mine.

 You can see here I am using Coho Salmon from Chile.
 Even though it is farm-raised, it is only available six months of the year as it is raised in the deep cold waters of Chile.
 Then it is custom packed in dry ice and shipped directly to my door!
 Awesome.

 This salmon is known for the gorgeous, deep red color, and delicate flesh.
 It is the perfect salmon to pair with a sauce like the cajun butter sauce!

 Are you drooling?
 I know when this showed up at my door I could not wait to dive in and make it.
-So I partnered with PrimeWaters Seafood to offer you, my readers a special discount code for 20% OFF your order.
 You can order right on Amazon with this link: